sssyntax/rvctf-writeups/rev/a001.out (Cyberthon Training)/solution.md

 [a001.jpg](rev/a001.out (Cyberthon Training)/a001.out.jpeg)

-first, i put the binary into ghidra.
+first, i put the file into ghidra.

 i found some string containing curly braces, which i believed was the flag;
 ```